-Your doctors have suggested that you are likely to benefit from a combination of docetaxel and cyclophosphamide chemotherapy.
-This treatment is to try to destroy any possible microscopic cancer cells that may be left and increase your chance of cure.
-Your doctor will have discussed these potential benefits and possible side effects with you.
-If you still have concerns or questions then please ask.
+Your doctors have weighed the expected benefits in terms of reducing the chance of the cancer coming back, against the possibility of side effects.
+Your doctor will have discussed these with you.
+If you are still unsure about the benefits then please ask.
 This booklet explains what you can expect from the treatment you will receive.

-This booklet should be read together with The Royal Marsden booklet Chemotherapy; your questions answered or Breast Cancer Now's Chemotherapy and breast cancer.
+This booklet should be read together with The Royal Marsden booklet Chemotherapy; your questions answered or Breast Cancer Now's Chemotherapy for breast cancer.
 These booklets offer general information about chemotherapy and details about many of these side effects and how to manage them.
-If you have not yet received either of these booklets, please ask your clinical team.
+If you have not received either of these booklets, please ask your clinical team.